ManuelZ/document_scanner_simulation/Readme.md

 ## A cardboard box model

 Using high quality models to produce realistic simulations can help one identify potential situations that could have an impact on the document detection performance.
-Here I explain the process thatI went through while exploring the realm of 3D mesh modeling and texturing.
+Here I explain the process that I went through while exploring the realm of 3D mesh modeling and texturing.

 I downloaded cardboard box model [from Sketchfab](https://sketchfab.com/3d-models/cardboard-box-58db7bc84fe64eb990f851b9e50fab5c):
 ![alt text](images/sketchfab_original.png)